MyDrift-user/Moodle--K-Header/README.md

 # Beta | DOOR (Do on own risk)

 DOOR: There is nothing wrong with the beta that could affect your Browser negatively.
-There are just to many bugs and unfinished features that I'll keep it in open beta for now.
+There are just to many unfinished features that I'll keep it in open beta for now.

 I am currently working on a userfriendlier UI based editor in the test branch.
 When this branch works as intended it will be merged with the main branch and I will work on a similar editor for: